 19 July 2016: I have begun working on my wife's Pennsylvania families which include the MEEK, DOWNING, VALENTINE, EDGE, GRAY and related families of Chester and Centre counties, as well as the CATLIN, RASIN, BECK and related families of the Easteren Shore of Maryland.

 28 June 2016: I added 3rd, 4th and some 5th generation descendants from Thomas and Elizabeth (ARMSTRONG) HOWARD, from the 18 Nov 1889 Chart of Mary Agnes Howard McClarren, loaned to me by Carolyn K. Howard.

 16 June 2016: For several years I have been trying to use DNA analysis to determine which ROBERTS clan in Texas my great grandfather, John Henry ROBERTS (1867-1928). came from.
 I have begun to post progress on this search under the ROBERTS DNA Project tab on the menu bar.

 15 June 2016: I am happy to announce that the NEHGS in Boston will be making Such Lives as These available through its digital library and the Historical Society of Pennsylvania has accepted it for their research library.

 6 June 2016: My book Such Lives As These has been published and is available without charge at https://www.academia.edu/25888123/SUCH_LIVES_AS_THESE.
 (For more information on the book click on Such Lives As These at the top of this page.)

 Beware of information that is supported only by references to reference to Ancestry Family Trees and is not confirmed with other supporting evidence.
-I sometimes include these references to guide my own research, but you shouldn't trust such information unless you can confirm it yourself.
-Please cite all your sources, including this website.
+I sometimes include such information to guide my own research, but you shouldn't trust the sources unless you can confirm them and their sources yourself.